tabreturn/processing.py-book/README.md

-# Processing Python Mode: Creative Coding Made Easy
+# Python Mode for Processing: Creative Coding Made Easy

-The official source code for the examples, as well as solutions to challenges, for the book *Processing Python Mode: Creative Coding Made Easy*.
+The official source code for the examples, as well as solutions to challenges, for the book *Python Mode for Processing: Creative Coding Made Easy*.

 ## Chapter 1: Hello, World!